playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 All of these ideas are possible, but they would become progressively more difficult to implement as the game grows in complexity.
 Suddenly your `move()` function is handling 20 different edge cases, your game loop is 2k lines long, and your codebase is an confusing web of logic that is inherently connected to everything else.

+If you've ever felt backed into a wall by the way you've structured a project, you know that the solution can be time-consuming.
+Refactoring functions to use a different data structure, abstracting some functionality behind an extra interface to make way for new changes...
+What if there was a way to structure your code that could make it universally reusable from the start?

 ## ECS to the Rescue!

 Designing this behavior with components allows us to isolate these mechanics into individual pieces of state: